Close Menu

 Nutritional Needs of a Shih-Tzu

-• Protein: High-quality animal protein (chicken, fish, lamb, or turkey) to support muscle health.
+• Protein: High-quality animal protein (chicken, lamb, fish, or turkey) to maintain muscle mass.

-• Fat: Healthy fats (fish oil, chicken fat) for skin and coat health.
+• Fat: Healthy fats (fish oil, chicken fat) for coat and skin health.

-• Carbohydrates: Easily digestible carbs (brown rice, oats, sweet potatoes).
+• Carbohydrates: Easily digestible carbohydrates (oats, sweet potatoes, brown rice).

-• Vitamins & Minerals: Essential for immunity, bone health, and eye protection.
+• Vitamins & Minerals: For immune function, bone health, and protection of the eyes.

-• Omega-3 & Omega-6: Keep their long coat shiny and skin healthy.
+• Omega-3 & Omega-6: To maintain their long coat in good condition and keep their skin healthy.

 Feeding Guidelines

-• Seniors (8+ years): 2 smaller meals, sometimes with reduced calories to prevent weight gain.
+• Seniors (8+ years): 2 smaller meals, occasionally with reduced-calorie food to avoid weight gain.

-Always measure portions according to your dog’s weight, activity level, and vet’s recommendation.
+Always apply portions according to your dog’s weight, activity level, and vet’s advice.

 Best Food Types for Shih-Tzus